VLANeXt: Recipes for Building Strong VLA Models: Recipes for Building Strong VLA Models

 We further investigate whether a more expressive policy module brings additional gains.
 Specifically, we replace the single class token with multiple tokens (16) and expand the policy network from 2 to 12 layers, making the design conceptually similar to MetaQuery~\cite{2025_metaquery} (Fig.~\ref{fig:policy_module}(c)).
 This\textit{ enlarged policy module yields a significant performance improvement} (Table~\ref{tab:roadmap}).
 Our final model adopts this design.

 \textbf{Action Chunking.} Our baseline predicts actions one step at a time.
-Here, we evaluate action chunking, which predicts multiple future actions jointly and is known to improve inference efficiency \cite{2025_openvla-oft}.
+Here, we evaluate action chunking, which predicts multiple future actions jointly and is known to improve inference efficiency~\cite{2025_openvla-oft}.
 Results show that \textit{longer chunk horizons consistently improve action generation performance} (Table~\ref{tab:roadmap}), suggesting that \textit{modeling a longer temporal window of action provides a more coherent view of the action sequence}.
 We therefore adopt action chunking with a chunk size of 8.

 \textbf{Action Learning Objective.} An action chunk is a continuous vector of shape $(t, dim)$.
-Our baseline discretizes this vector using binning (first normalizing to $-1$ and $1$, then dividing into 256 bins) and treats action prediction as classification, following OpenVLA \cite{2024_openvla}.
-We compare this with alternative objectives, including direct regression \cite{2025_openvla-oft}, diffusion-based losses such as DDIM \cite{2021_ddim, 2025_dreamvla}, flow matching \cite{2022_flow-matching, 2025_f1}, and VQ-VAE–based codebook (codebook size 1024 and each action assigns 3 codes) classification \cite{2017_vq-vae, 2021_vqgan}.
+Our baseline discretizes this vector using binning (first normalizing to $-1$ and $1$, then dividing into 256 bins) and treats action prediction as classification, following OpenVLA~\cite{2024_openvla}.
+We compare this with alternative objectives, including direct regression~\cite{2025_openvla-oft}, diffusion-based losses such as DDIM~\cite{2021_ddim, 2025_dreamvla}, flow matching~\cite{2022_flow-matching, 2025_f1}, and VQ-VAE–based codebook (codebook size 1024 and each action assigns 3 codes) classification~\cite{2017_vq-vae, 2021_vqgan}.

 Results show that \textit{regression achieves the strongest performance}, \textit{with diffusion-based objectives close behind}, while classification-based approaches perform worst (Table~\ref{tab:roadmap}).
-This likely reflects the approximately Gaussian action distributions in the benchmarks, which favor continuous modeling.
-We therefore adopt the flow-matching objective, which offers strong performance while remaining suitable for more complex or multimodal action distributions.
+In addition, we also notice that when the performance gets higher, the flow-matching objective will eventually outperform the regression loss, since it can represent precise control signals.
+We therefore adopt the flow-matching objective.
 We also observe that classification using the VQ–VAE–based codebook underperforms relative to the binning strategy.
 We attribute this to the fact that the action spaces are low-rank, meaning a simple binning approach provides sufficient resolution.

-\textbf{VLM Backbone Capacity.} Our baseline uses LLaMA as the backbone \cite{2024_llama}.
-We evaluate alternative VLM backbones to study how backbone strength affects VLA performance, including PaliGemma-3B \cite{2024_paligemma} (used in the $\pi$ series \cite{2024_pi0, 2025_pi0.5}) and the Qwen-VL family \cite{2025_qwen3-vl}, which represent some of the most capable open-source VLMs currently available.
+\textbf{VLM Backbone Capacity.} Our baseline uses LLaMA as the backbone~\cite{2024_llama}.
+We evaluate alternative VLM backbones to study how backbone strength affects VLA performance, including PaliGemma-3B~\cite{2024_paligemma} (used in the $\pi$ series~\cite{2024_pi0, 2025_pi0.5}) and the Qwen-VL family~\cite{2025_qwen3-vl}, which represent some of the most capable open-source VLMs currently available.